whitneyburton/portfolios/students/1608-front/alex-pilewski/20160922-alex-pilewski-m1.markdown

 Feedback to Kinan:
 Kinan was a fantastic member of the cohort and the larger Turing community.
 Always brings a calm demeanor to the proceedings and did a great job kicking off our group retros.
 It is obvious Kinan is a very intentional listener and I am certain I would enjoy being paired with him on any project.
 A+

+Feedback to Dale:
+Dale has been a wonderful, wonderful member of the cohort.
+He is extremely gracious with his time and has helped countless members of our group with git issues time and again.
+It is easy to notice his excellent work temperament that helps make problem solving and collaboration frictionless.
+I would be delighted to be paired with Dale on any project.

 ### Being a Community Member

 Feedback from Kristen: